joe-ervin05/atomicbase/README.md

 > [!IMPORTANT]
 > **Atomicbase is in very early stages of development.** It is not ready for use in projects yet.
-> The more help we can get from the community, the faster it can be launched!
-Help of any form is greatly appreciated.

 Atomicbase is a rest api that makes managing and querying turso databases significantly easier.
 It is especially useful for when your databases do not all share one schema.